Apply as a parent

 - they’re a British citizen

-- they’ve settled in the UK (they have ‘indefinite leave to remain’ or proof of permanent residence)
+- they’ve settled in the UK - for example, they have indefinite leave to remain, settled status or proof of permanent residence

 - if you’re applying in the UK, they’ve lived in the UK for 7 years continuously and it would not be reasonable for them to leave